discord-haskell/discord-haskell/README.md

 6 Skim documentation on [hackage](https://hackage.haskell.org/package/discord-haskell-0.5.1)

-7 Add this library to your dependencies. discord-haskell won't be uploaded to hackage for a while.
-In the meantime, use github. discord-haskell is version bound to match stackage lts-11.10
+7 Add this library to your dependencies. discord-haskell is on hackage with strict version bounds to stackage lts-11.10.
+You can also use the github repo.

 ```
 # in stack.yaml (if using stack)